StefanV-Neurony/code-stuff-stefan/AdSite3.0/README.md

 * Page for current user to see all his ads.
 X
 * An ad can be active or sold.
 X
-* Make a form so that an user can create or edit an ad. ui done, backend work needed
+* Make a form so that an user can create or edit an ad. ui done, backend work needed (create works now)

 ### Notifications